pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-zobjcopy.md

   if appropriate, fixing the patch addresses of expressions and label values accordingly.
   This option can be supplied multiple times in the command line.

+* --add-prefix name-regex,prefix
+  Renames all global symbols that match the given regex, adding the specified prefix.
+All expressions where the renamed symbols are used are corrected accordingly.

 ### Examples

 Dump the contents of a library file: